SOURCE: U.S. Concrete, Inc.

 CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS

 This press release contains various forward-looking statements and information that are based on management's beliefs, as well as assumptions made by and information currently available to management.
 These forward-looking statements speak only as of the date of this press release.
 U.S. Concrete disclaims any obligation to update these statements and cautions you not to rely unduly on them.
 Although U.S. Concrete believes that the expectations reflected in such forward-looking statements are reasonable, it can give no assurance that those expectations will prove to have been correct.
-These forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially, including the possibility that the anticipated benefits from such activities, events, developments or transactions cannot be fully realized, the possibility that costs or difficulties related thereto will be greater than expected and the potential diminishing of U.S. Concrete's ability to forecast or refinance its debts as they become due.
+These forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially, including the possibility that the anticipated benefits from such activities, events, developments or transactions cannot be fully realized or the possibility that costs or difficulties related thereto will be greater than expected.
 Should one or more of these risks materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those expected.
-Additional risks affecting U.S. Concrete are discussed in greater detail in U.S. Concrete's filings with the Securities and Exchange Commission; including U.S. Concrete's Annual Report on Form 10-K for the year ended December 31, 2011, its Form 10-Q for the three months ended March 31, 2012, and its Form 10-Q for the three months ended June 30, 2012.
+Additional risks affecting U.S. Concrete are discussed in greater detail in U.S. Concrete's filings with the Securities and Exchange Commission; including U.S. Concrete's Annual Report on Form 10-K for the year ended December 31, 2011 and its subsequent filings on Form 10-Q.